Racial Disparities in HIV and COVID-19

 Eight Priority California Counties under the Ending the HIV Epidemic (EHE) Plan for America

 In its first phase, the federal Ending the HIV Epidemic: A Plan for America (EHE) focuses on eight priority counties in California: Alameda, Orange, Los Angeles, Riverside, Sacramento, San Bernardino, San Diego, and San Francisco.
 COVID-19 has added to the burden of addressing the HIV epidemic, including the diversion of staff, services, and resources.1

-In the United States, the rate of people living with HIV (PLWH) is 373 per 100,000 population.
-In California, the rate is slightly higher at 396 per 100,000.
-To date, the rate of COVID-19 cases in California is 6,953 per 100,000, compared to 6,938 per 100,000 for the US.2 Both HIV and COVID-19 have a disproportionate impact on racial and ethnic minority populations.3 For each EHE priority county, we note the racial/ethnic composition of each county, the racial/ethnic composition of people living with HIV, and the racial/ethnic composition of people whose deaths resulted from COVID-19.4,5 To view and compare race/ethnicity data, click on the blue markers on the map above.6 It should be noted that COVID-19 deaths are being used in the above comparison because current data on the race/ethnicity of people diagnosed with COVID-19 remain incomplete.
+In the United States, the rate of people living with HIV (PLWH) in 2018 was 373 per 100,000 population.
+In California, the rate was slightly higher at 396 per 100,000.
+About a year into the pandemic, at the end of March 2021, the rate of COVID-19 cases in California was 9,026 per 100,000, compared to 9,101 per 100,000 for the US.2 Both HIV and COVID-19 have a disproportionate impact on racial and ethnic minority populations.3 For each EHE priority county, we note the racial/ethnic composition of each county, the racial/ethnic composition of people living with HIV, and the racial/ethnic composition of people whose deaths resulted from COVID-19.4,5 To view and compare race/ethnicity data, click on the blue markers on the map above.6 It should be noted that COVID-19 deaths are being used in the above comparison because current data on the race/ethnicity of people diagnosed with COVID-19 remain incomplete.